 4. Removes Scars And Spots

-Cassava starch water can help in healing wounds and scars if you apply gently all over the affected area around twice a day.
+Cassava starch water can help in healing scars if you apply gently all over the affected area around twice a day.

 Hair Benefits Of Cassava